oasis-open/openc2-jadn-software/Data/OSCAL/AbstractDataModel.md

 ## Abstract Data Model API

-The data that defines an Information Model / Abstract Data Model is a subset of the Framework, which allows an ADM to be:
+The data that defines an Information Model / Abstract Data Model / Abstract Schema is a subset of the Framework, which allows an ADM to be:
 1) completely generated from framework data
 2) used as a simple source to generate a template framework that can be fleshed out with additional information

-To facilitate this two-way translation, the framework and ADM should to the extent possible use the same mechanisms to accomplish specific goals.
+The ADM defines itself, which:
+1) limits its capabilities to those which can be expressed as a schema
+2) allows it to be converted losslessly between data formats, which in turn means that all processing tools that apply to a model in one format (e.g., XML) apply to all formats.
+This is analogous to processing signals in the time domain or frequency domain, whichever is most convenient.
+The only constraint is that tools must transform one valid ADM into another.
+3) allows it to be displayed and discussed in a human-oriented format such as JADN Information Definition Language (JIDL) text, before and after being processed by framework tools using a data format.

 The topics shown in Figure 1 and discussed below are candidate Framework and ADM capabilities, subject to modification as suggested by further research.
-JADN examples are discussed using JADN Information Definition Language (JIDL) text format for readability, but the ADM would be defined and implemented as JSON or XML data structures.

 ![Metaschema Framework Diagram](../../Images/metaschema-framework.jpg)
 **<div align="center">Fig 1.
 Information Modeling Framework Capabilities</div>**

 ### Documentation
-One of Metaschema's primary purposes is to generate documentation, and it includes a rich and extensible set of documentation mechanisms including formal names, descriptions, XML comments, remarks, and examples:
+One of Metaschema's primary purposes is to generate documentation, and it includes a rich and extensible set of documentation mechanisms including formal names, descriptions, XML comments, remarks, and examples.
+An excerpt from the `Group` assembly definition illustrates some types of embedded documentation:
 ```xml
   <define-assembly name="group">
     <formal-name>Control Group</formal-name>